Seeed-Studio/wiki-documents/docs/ReSpeaker_Mic_Array_v2.0.md

 Here is the firmware downloading result.
 ![](https://github.com/SeeedDocument/ReSpeaker_Mic_Array_V2/raw/master/img/Download_firmware.png)

-**For Windows/Mac:** We do not suugest use Windows/Mac to update the firmware.
+**For Windows/Mac:** We do not suggest use Windows/Mac and Linux vitual machine to update the firmware.

 ### Out of Box Demo